GregDoming/movietakehome/README.md

 # Movie App

-A React-based application to search and manage your movie collection.
+A React-based application for searching and managing your movie collection.

 ## Installation Prerequisites